 Martin Kingsley Cross

-The firm owes its origins to Martin Cross (1947-2017) who set up business in Grays in 1969, after returning from Holland, where he worked for Fa J de Koff et Zoon of Utrecht.
-Whilst there, he participated in post-war organ restorations at Delft, Nijmegen, Monnikedam and Utrecht, under the supervision of Dr Martin Vente.
+The firm owes its origins to Martin Cross (1947-2017) who set up business in Grays in 1969, after returning from Holland, where he worked for Firma.
+J de Koff en Zoon of Utrecht.
+Whilst there, he participated in post-war organ restorations at Delft, Nijmegen, Monnikedam and Utrecht, under the supervision of Dr Martin Vente. de Koff closed its doors in 1971, after government funding for restoration projects was withdrawn,

 Back in the UK, the order book filled steadily and a flourishing business soon required larger premises.
 In 1976, Martin established workshops in the Old Baptist Chapel in Foxton Road, South Stifford where it remained until his death.
 Further expansion took in the tuning rounds of the late Ralph Arnold of Orpington and the late Tom Robbins, organ maker, of Willesborough, near Ashford.